 If only the buttercream was too right?

 To sweeten these up, I used my go to buttercream recipe and rather than the usual vanilla, subbed in almond extract.

 The result was a sweet and aromatic almond with deep earthy

 If you have any ideas… I’m all ears.

-Never had matcha cake before?
-Start with this recipe!
+Never had a matcha cake before?
+This is a good start for a recipe!

 It’s straightforward and tastes delicious.
 If you can make it by Friday, even better!